ChristopherMNeal/places-youve-been/README.md

 Expected Output: "Portland"

 Describe: Place.prototype.addLandmark()
-Test: It should push a new landmark value to our landmark key.
+Test: It should push a new landmark value to our landmarks key.
 Code: portland.addLandmark("Portlandia Statue")
   portland.landmarks[0];
 Expected Output: "Portlandia Statue"